PrestaShop/prestashop.github.io/news/_posts/core-weekly/2016-07-28-coreweekly-week-29.md

 ## General messages

-[We released Beta 2 of PrestaShop 1.7](http://build.prestashop.com/news/prestashop-17-beta2/)! last week.
+[We released Beta 2 of PrestaShop 1.7](http://build.prestashop.com/news/prestashop-17-beta2/) last week!
 Did you take the time to have a look at it?

 Want to help things go faster?
 There are several ways: